tim-schilling/deps/final/0018-technical-governance-6x.rst

 * Allowing approving DEPs during elections.

-  * The community and Board both have mechanisms to remove an unruly Steering Council.
+  * The community and `DSF Board`_ both have mechanisms to remove an unruly Steering Council.
 These limitations appear to have only limited productive functions of the Steering Council.
 Allowing approving DEPs during elections allows for the community to operate more